Community Stacks#

 4. Update the list of community stacks in this documentation to include your image.

 This approach mirrors how we build and share the core stack images.
-Feel free to follow it or pave your own path using alternative services and build tools.
+Feel free to follow it or pave your path using alternative services and build tools.

 Creating a Project#

-First, install cookiecutter using pip or conda:
+First, install cookiecutter using pip or mamba:

 pip install cookiecutter # or mamba install cookiecutter